rachank/bouquet_binge2/README.md

  - Code Institute for the deployment terminal for Heroku.
  - [w3schools:](https://www.w3schools.com/python/default.asp) was used for various references.
  - [Emoji Unicode Tables:](https://apps.timwhitlock.info/emoji/tables/unicode) was used to add the flower emoji unicodes.
+ - This project was very much insired by the Love Sandwiches project and contains some similarities in the code.